Learn how to import 3D models to use in a scene

 What are transactional layers?

 The transactional layers are the interfaces between systems like an update to the blockchain or another application that has been interfaced with your experience to maintain a persistent record of player actions.
-Creating and maintaining this persistent record is what builds a personal and immersive experience.
+Creating and maintaining this persistent record is what builds a more personal experience.

 For example, you could design a scene with the following successive experiences: